openjournals/joss/docs/editing.md

 - If the most suitable editor is already handling a large number of papers
 - If the chosen editor has a lighter editorial load than other editors

-Normally an EiC will ask one or more editors to edit a submission (e.g. `@editor1, @editor 2 - would one of you be willing to edit this submission for JOSS`).
-If the editor doesn't respond withing a 48 hours, the EiC may assign the paper to the editor regardless.
+In most cases, an AEiC will ask one or more editors to edit a submission (e.g. `@editor1, @editor 2 - would one of you be willing to edit this submission for JOSS`).
+If the editor doesn't respond within a 48 hours, the AEiC may assign the paper to the editor regardless.

 ### Finding reviewers